reimagined/resolve/docs/read-side.md

 Refer to the [Query a Read Model](#query-a-read-model) section to learn how to send a request to a Read Model resolver.

+## Custom Read Model Specifics

+A custom Read Model is a Read Model that does not use a predefined connector to access a database storage.
+You need to provide a connector manually The connector can prepare a storage of any type and with any interface.
+The created storage object is passed to Read Model projection and resolver functions as the first parameter.
+In all other aspects a custom read model is exactly the same as a regular Read Models.

+Use custom read models to apply event data to a custom event type or perfom custom actions on incoming events.

 ## View Model Specifics

 **View Models** are a special kind of Read Models.
 They are queried based on aggregate ID and and can automatically provide updates to Redux state on the client.
 View Models are defined in a special isomorphic format so their code can also be used on the client side to provide reducer logic.